davglass/express-session-mongo/README.md

 # MongoDB Session Storage for Connect Middleware

-This module is an addon for Connect Middleware that adds a new Session Storage device.
+This module is an addon for [Connect Middleware](https://github.com/senchalabs/connect) that adds a new [Session Storage device][(https://github.com/senchalabs/connect/blob/master/docs/session.md).

 ## Install